Words by Dom Buckham

 Yeah, I’ve found myself after some of my own shows feeling like asking ‘Can I have the beer part but in money?
 We could really use that $50 for petrol.’

-Mickey: Or vegetables! *Holds up his grocery bag.
+Mickey: Or vegetables! *he holds up his grocery bag.*

 There are bands out there at the moment like IDLES who are quite aggressively tackling the issue of toxic masculinity.
 As a band of all males, how important do you think it is that you talk about that?